Kotlin/kotlinx.coroutines/ui/coroutines-guide-ui.md

 However, this code computes `fib` somewhat slower, because every recursive call to `fib` goes via `run`.
 This is not a big problem in practice, because `run` is smart enough to check that the coroutine is already running in the required context and avoids overhead of dispatching coroutine to a different thread again.
-It is an overhead nonetheless, which is visible on this primitive code that does nothing else of use, but only adds integers in between  invocations to `run`.
+It is an overhead nonetheless, which is visible on this primitive code that does nothing else, but only adds integers in between invocations to `run`.
 For some more substantial code, the overhead of an extra `run` invocation is not going to be significant.

 Still, this particular `fib` implementation can be made to run as fast as before, but in the background thread, by renaming